Keep going with our 6-month, new educator mentorship program and deepen your skills with guided instruction from the experts.

 New Educator Mentorship Program

-This program is designed to assist clinicians transition to educators as they adjust to the new dynamics of the academic culture.
+This program offers 11 CNEs and is designed to assist clinicians transition to educators as they adjust to the new dynamics of the academic culture.
 It is designed to promote retention and prepare new educators with the skills and insights needed to succeed in their new roles as leaders and educators.
 Review the full month-to-month agenda for a more in-depth look at topics covered.

 Sign Up Today!